THE MAPLE BLUES BAND

 Saxophonist, Chris Murphy has been a full-time musician since 1978 and has been fronting his own band since 1985.
 HOTWIRED, his 3rd solo CD, and his 7th recording as a bandleader was released in October 2011.
 Chris has toured and recorded with Jack de Keyzer, Alberta Adams (Detroit’s Queen of the Blues) and Chicago Pete.

 Multi-instrumentalist Al Lerman (harmonica, tenor saxophone, guitar and vocals) is the band leader of the 2x Juno Award winning blues/roots outfit FATHEAD.
-He also performs regularly as a solo acoustic artist and often works as a guest sideman with a myriad of top-notch bands.
-With FATHEAD, Al has received two Juno Awards, a Canadian Indie Award, a pair of Jazz Report Awards for Blues Group Of The Year as well as two Maple Blues Awards for Electric Act of The Year.
-He has produced and appeared on numerous internationally acclaimed recordings including releases by blues legends Willie “Big Eyes” Smith and Mel Brown.
-An accomplished songwriter, he released his first solo album “Crowe River Blues” in January 2012.
-Al has previously been nominated for Maple Blues awards as “Songwriter”, “Horn player” and “Harmonica Player Of The Year”.
+He also performs regularly as a solo acoustic artist and has released two critically acclaimed solo albums to date.
+He can often be heard as a guest artist with a variety of top-notch bands.
+Al has produced and/or appeared on numerous internationally acclaimed recordings including releases by blues greats Willie “Big Eyes” Smith, Morgan Davis and Mel Brown.
+He has received several Maple Blues nominations in his instrument categories.

 Pat Carey has been the saxophone player with The Downchild Blues Band since 1985.
 Pat has received seven Maple Blues Awards for Horn Player of The Year and has been nominated fifteen times in that category.
 A very busy freelance musician, Pat has appeared on Kenny “Blues Boss” Wayne’s Juno Award Winning CD “Let It Loose”, Sam Myers’ WC Handy Award Nominated CD “Coming From The Old School”, as well as numerous recordings by Downchild, Fathead, Jack de Keyzer, Rita Chiarelli, Jimmy Cavallo, Ron Hynes, Curley Bridges, Gary Kendall, Raoul & The Big Time, and many others.
 He also leads and records with his own jazz group, Pat Carey’s Jazz Navigators.